jlacar/aoc2015/README-Day16.md

 Since Kotlin has 0-based indices, I needed to adjust for that, hence the `+ 1` term at the end of the expressions in both parts.

+This is one of the few Advent of Code problems I've seen that doesn't have any example scenarios, so the test for this likewise does not have the usual examples tests.

 # Part 1 - Exact matches for quantities found in the trace report

 This part asks you to find the index of the first Aunt Sue whose list of things exactly match the quantities that showed up in the trace analysis report.